joancl99/ConversationalAdventure/README.md

 - Work with game loops and control structures.
 - Use Java collections and simple algorithms.
 - Organize a small project from scratch.
+- Learned to use BufferedReader and BufferedWriter for reading from and writing to files efficiently.
 - Manage version control with Git/GitHub.

 ---